stn1slv/kafka-connect-benchmark/README.md

-# Kafka Connect Sample Connector
+# Kafka Connect (simple) benchmark

-This repo contains a sample project that can be used to start off your own source connector for Kafka Connect.
+This repo contains:
+- simple sink connector based on Kafka Connect
+- simple sink connector based on Apache Camel with Spring Boot
+- infrastructure for testing (Kafka Broker, Prometheus, Grafana, Kafka Lag Exporter)

+## Starting

-## Building the connector
+### Building Kafka Connect connector

 The first thing you need to do to start using this connector is building it.
 In order to do that, you need to install the following dependencies: